takelwerk/takelship/README.md

 FORGEJO__REPOSITORY__DEFAULT_PUSH_CREATE_PRIVATE: 'false'
 ```

+You can simply push a repo and it will be automatically created for you.
+The problem is: who is *you*?

-Suppose you have a local git repo which you want to deploy as `testorg/testrepo` to a takelship in `~/forgejo`:
+Suppose you have a local git repo which you want to deploy as `testorg/testrepo` as the prefconfigured admin user to a takelship in `~/forgejo`.
+You might do this:

 ```bash
 # start takelship